Binni Krishnakumar: Early life and background

-Binny was born to K. N. Ramachandran and Santha Ramachandran in Thodupuzha, Kerala.
+Binny was born to K. N. Ramachandran Nair and Santha Ramachandran Nair in Thodupuzha, Kerala.
 She comes from a distinguished musical lineage and began learning Carnatic Music (Vocal) at the age of seven under Vidwan Thiruvizha Surendran.
 She has five siblings who are all pursuing their careers as music teachers.
 She received the National Talent Scholarship and came under the tutelage of Thamarakkad Govindan Namboothiri.
 She pursued her B.A and M.A degrees in Music from the University of Kerala.
-During her post graduation, she was mentored by Violinist B. Sasikumar and Prof. Neyyattinkara Mohanachandran at Thiruvananthapuram.
+During her post graduation, she was mentored by violinist B. Sasikumar and Prof. Neyyattinkara Mohanachandran at Thiruvananthapuram.

 Binny's earliest recognition came in 1989 when she bagged the "Kalaathilakam" title at the Kerala State Youth Festival Committee.
 She further pursued M. Phil in music at Kamaraj University, Madurai and secured first grade.
 Binni is a B-High grade artist at the All India Radio and performs regularly during cultural and Government organized ceremonies.